+Zion began as a flat basin with an elevation near sea level around 240 million years ago.
+As sands, gravel, and mud eroded from surrounding mountains, these materials ran into the basin and were deposited in layers.
 Each layer originated from a distinct source and so differs in thickness, mineral content, color, and eroded appearance.
-In this image you can see the stratified layers clearly along Mount Kinesava across to the Towers of the Virgin.
+In this image, you can see the stratified layers clearly along Mount Kinesava across to the Towers of the Virgin.

+Then came the upheaval, covering a huge area from Zion all the way over to the Rocky Mountains, forces deep within the earth started to push the surface up in a very slow and relentless vertical hoisting of gigantic blocks of crust.
 The elevation around Zion rose from near sea level to as high as 10,000 feet above sea level over the course of 240 million years.
 This uplift force is still happening.
 In 1992 a magnitude 5.8 earthquake created a landslide outside East Canyon on the south entrance to the park in Springdale.

 In 1909 the President of the United States, William Howard Taft, named the area a National Monument to protect the canyon, under the name of Mukuntuweap National Monument.
 In 1918, however, the acting director of the newly created National Park Service changed the park’s name to Zion, the name used by the Mormons.
+The United States Congress established the monument as a National Park on November 19, 1919.

 According to historian Hal Rothman: “The name change played to a prevalent bias of the time.
 Many believed that Spanish and Indian names would deter visitors who, if they could not pronounce the name of a place, might not bother to visit it.
 The new name, Zion, had greater appeal to an ethnocentric audience.”